gimm-institute/february-2023-colombia-workshop/docs/a02-bankBalanceSheets.md

 | $\xona$ | Other net assets | | Balance sheet capital |$bk_t$|

+* Bank loans can be denominated in local or foreign currency

-Non-equity liabilities $\xd$ include deposits as well as other sources of financing.
+* Non-equity liabilities $\xd$ include deposits as well as other sources of financing.

-All allowances here assumed to be contra-assets, and netted against gross exposure values before risk weighting.
+* All allowances here assumed to be contra-assets, and netted against gross exposure values before risk weighting.

 --------------------------------------------------------------------------------